Office of the Ombudsperson

 Ombudsperson Staff

-Katie Hornberger, Acting Ombudsperson
+Katie Hornberger, Ombudsperson

 Katie Hornberger’s career has been spent working with people with intellectual and developmental disabilities.
 Ms. Hornberger was an Early Intervention teacher working toddlers with speech and language delays.
 She also taught special education and did in home behavioral intervention for children with Autism.
 She was an Educational Consultant vendor for Frank D. Lanterman Regional Center before joining Disability Rights California (DRC) as a Clients’ Rights Advocate in the Office of Clients’ Rights Advocacy (OCRA).
 Ms. Hornberger served as the advocate assigned to North Los Angeles County and Harbor Regional Center clients before becoming a supervisor.
 She handled an assortment of matters including accessing regional center and educational services, pursuing public benefits and Adoption Assistance Program claims, and discrimination cases.
 Ms. Hornberger also provided community trainings on a variety of topics.
 In 2012, she became the Director of OCRA.
 In that role, she managed the program, conducted policy work, participated in committees, and continued to provide community trainings.
 Ms. Hornberger also managed the Work Incentives Program Assistance grant for three counties and the statewide Office of Payee Review and Beneficiary Assistance at DRC.
 She came to DDS in September 2021 and set up the Office of the Self-Determination Ombudsperson.
 She works on appeals process reform and other initiatives at DDS.